 - Should mitigation for aquatic resources occur through preservation, preservation shall occur at a minimum ratio of 2:1.
 Areas designated for preservation shall be maximized within designated open space, and may only occur within residential lots if preservation in perpetuity as a condition of the deed-restricted open space for the lot.
 Those areas selected for preservation shall be approved by the County and be subject to the compensatory actions set forth in this mitigation and necessary permit or approval conditions should future impacts to preserved habitats be identified. - When mitigation occurs through the restoration or enhancement of habitat, mitigation shall occur at a minimum ratio of 2:1.
-Restoration and/or enhancement of habitat shall occur within designated open space as possible.
+Restoration and/or enhancement of habitat shall occur within the Open Space Combining District or within Habitat Connectivity Easement Areas as possible.
 Monitoring of mitigation activities shall be performed by a qualified biologist for a minimum of three years consistent with the terms of necessary permits.
 The qualified biologist shall prepare an annual report on the progress of mitigation with recommended management actions.
-Mitigation shall be deemed complete once the qualified biologist has determined that the success of restoration or habitat creation activities meets or exceeds 80 percent. - When mitigation occurs through the creation of habitat, creation shall occur at a minimum ratio of 1:1.
-A qualified biologist shall monitor habitat creation activities on an annual basis and shall provide an annual report of these monitoring activities along with recommendations in order to ensure success of habitat creation.
-Following completion of habitat creation activities, a qualified biologist shall prepare an annual report on the progress of mitigation with recommended management actions. - In cases of conflict between permit terms and measures presented herein, those permit terms and conditions shall supersede those presented within this EIR.
+Mitigation shall be deemed complete once the qualified biologist has determined that the success of restoration or habitat enhancement activities meets or exceeds 80 percent (measured either in acres or linear feet).
+Enhancement and restoration activities may include, but are not limited to, planting of native riparian or wetland

+- vegetation, stabilization of banks, creating a natural channel along areas of manmade drainages, addition of habitat enhancement features that provide refugia or other important features for wildlife that may utilize the habitat, or removal of non-native vegetation. - When mitigation occurs through the creation of habitat, creation shall occur at a minimum ratio of 1:1.
+A qualified biologist shall monitor habitat creation activities on an annual basis for a minimum of five years, and shall provide an annual report of these monitoring activities along with recommendations in order to ensure success of habitat creation.
+Following completion of habitat creation activities, a qualified biologist shall prepare an annual report on the progress of mitigation with recommended management actions.
+Mitigation shall not be deemed complete until the full 1:1 creation ratio has been met. - In cases of conflict between permit terms and measures presented herein, those permit terms and conditions shall supersede those presented within this EIR.
 Alternative forms of mitigation not detailed above, such as purchase of habitat credits from an approved mitigation bank, may serve to satisfy mitigating requirements to jurisdictional wetlands and waters as dictated by the appropriate permit(s).